citp/privacy-policy-historical/t/th/the/thechunkychef.com.md

-> *The following text is extracted and transformed from the thechunkychef.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606010705id_/http%3A//www.thechunkychef.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thechunkychef.com privacy policy that was archived on 2017-10-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171006153159id_/https%3A//www.thechunkychef.com/privacy) for the most accurate reproduction.*

-# Disclaimers and Privacy Policy - The Chunky Chef
+# Copyright & Privacy - The Chunky Chef

 #### **Content Sharing Policy:**